 Most policies offer extras

-- 24-hour, 365-days-a-year legal helplines, for free initial advice on legal problems which your business encounters.
+- 24-hour, 365-days-a-year legal helplines, for free initial advice on legal problems.
 The helpline may or may not be restricted to the types of legal action covered by the policy.

 - Free legal reports.
 For example, employment manuals to help you draw up employment contracts and to avoid common employment law pitfalls.